Australian author and classical musician.

 Thursday October 12th

 Misora Osaki (Japan)

 The Waltz in A flat major was a very pleasant way to begin her group of pieces.
 Charming, lively and elegantly played.
 We then moved on to the Scherzo in B flat minor Op.31.
 Chopin always wanted the opening motif to ask a question.
 He often had his students repeat it many times until he was satisfied.
 I have continually asked myself what could this question be?
 Something to do with fate?
 Or should the sound merely appear to indicate the intonation of a question with no answer.
 Or is the answer contained in the scherzo itself?
 This was a most impressive performance overall, an account of great virtuosity but without sacrifice of poetry and sensibility.
-All I would say that a dramatic edifice of was not built here which is the way I see the work but this performance was deeply satisfying.
+All I would say is that a dramatic edifice of was not built, which is the way I see the evolution of the work.
+However this performance was deeply satisfying.

 Then a small group of Preludes which were charmingly rendered but for me did not have the ominous feeling of intransigent fate and the anger or possibly żal at the fading of life.
 The ‘raindrops’ in the familiar No 15 in D-flat major can be made to sound like a clock ticking away your appointed interval on earth, coarse grains of the sands of time falling inexorably.
 Chopin himself saw visions of monsters emerging from under the piano lid whilst composing it.
 The cadaverous face of death which almost drove him mad.